7 Wonders of North America

 The CN Tower is a concrete communications and observation tower located in Toronto, Canada.
 It reaches a height of 1,815.3 feet (553.3 m) making it the tallest free-standing structure in North America.
 It is the tallest tower in North America and the third tallest tower globally.

 The roof reaches a height of 1,500 feet (457.2 m) with the top floor occurring at 1,464,9 feet (446.5 m).
 It is the equivalency of a 147-story building.
-Although intended for emergency use only, a metal staircase extends 1,776 steps to the main deck and then another 2,579 steps making it the tallest metal staircase in the world.
+Although intended for emergency use only, a metal staircase extends 1,776 steps to the main deck and then another 2,579 steps making it the tallest metal staircase in the world adding to its statistical significance.

 The Gateway Arch is a 630-foot (192 m) arch monument located in St. Louis, Missouri.
 It is the world’s tallest arch and the tallest man-made monument in North America.
 It is also the tallest stainless-steel monument in the world.